MA Arts Management, Policy and Practice / Course details

 These include the Whitworth, which is home to world-famous collections, including masterpieces by Durer, Turner, Blake, Van Gogh, Gauguin and Picasso, and is used extensively in teaching and learning.

 Manchester Museum houses one of the UK's most important collections, including artefacts of particular relevance to ancient historians.
+The John Rylands Research Institute and Jodrell Bank also provide research and practice opportunities through their collections, exhibitions and events.

 Find out more about our facilities .